LionelJouin/meridio-2.x/docs/readme.md

 The solution will provide native integration with Kubernetes, allowing network interfaces to be requested directly via the API while maintaining the flexibility to specify different providers and implementations.
 Additionally, reporting of network interface details such as interface name, IPs, and MAC addresses is already supported through [KEP-4817 (Resource Claim Status with possible standardized network interface data)](https://github.com/kubernetes/enhancements/issues/4817) and has been implemented in Kubernetes v1.32.

 If adopted, this approach could potentially enable pod network configurations to be managed via DRA taking advantage of above-named features enabling a more seamless integration with Kubernetes.

+### Non-Ready Pod Detection

+As described in this document, the `EndpointSlice` object stores endpoint information (IP and Status) for the pods selected by the `Services`, similar to how Kubernetes handles it.
+The detection of non-ready pods is critical to maintain the quality of the service and avoid traffic loss and disturbance, pods must then not be considered as ready-endpoint in `EndpointSlices` if they are not ready to consume traffic.
+For example, in case of an unresponsive Node (e.g. crash of the node), the pods on this node will be considered as non-ready after a certain delay.
+This delay is configurable via kube-controller-manager configuration with the option `--node-monitor-grace-period` (set by default to 50 seconds).

+Beyond basic pod readiness, additional criteria can be developed to determine if a pod is ready to receive traffic.
+For instance, if Device Resource Allocation (DRA) is used for network attachment, [KEP-4817 (Resource Claim Status with possible standardized network interface data)](https://github.com/kubernetes/enhancements/issues/4817) introduces a condition field in the status that indicates the readiness of the device (the network interface).
+This condition could then be used to ensure that the pod is fully ready to handle traffic.

+In Nordix/Meridio, a keep-alive mechanism is employed to maintain the registration of targets (endpoints).
+By default, this mechanism is keeping the target (endpoint) registration active for 60 seconds.
+If a target (endpoint) is not refreshing its registration within this period, it is evicted from the Stream (Service), ensuring that only active and responsive targets (endpoints) are considered for traffic routing.

+### Dynamic Network Interface Injection and Network Configuration Responsibility

+As users are now in Meridio 2.x responsible to configure networks and attach the application pods and the `Gateways` to these networks.
+Dynamically adding network interfaces to application pods is then supported out-of-the box.
+By leveraging Multus-Thick and [Multus-Dynamic-Networks-Controller](https://github.com/k8snetworkplumbingwg/multus-dynamic-networks-controller), users can modify the annotations of a running pod and add/remove (update is not supported) network attachment(s).
+Multus will take care of calling the corresponding CNI(s) so the interface(s) are added/removed while the pod is running (no need for the pod to be deleted/stopped).

+It is important to note that the support for attachment/update of resources on running pods will unlikely be supported by DRA soon.
+To support it, underlying APIs such as CRI, CNI and more might require adaptations.
+As a comparable and related feature, the [KEP-1287 (In-Place Update of Pod Resources)](https://github.com/kubernetes/enhancements/issues/1287) which has been opened in 2019, is still in alpha phase and is still disabled by default in Kubernetes v1.32 (the feature-gate is `InPlacePodVerticalScaling`).
+KEP-1287 allows pod resource requests & limits (CPU and memory) to be updated in-place, without a need to restart the Pod or its Containers.

+To provide automatic configuration of networks and automatic attachment of the applications and to the `Gateways`, an independent controller could eventually be responsible for it.
+This implies that this independent controller understands the underlying infrastructure (Kubernetes versions, networks already in use, Multus, CNIs...) as the networks might be configured in a different way.

 ### Service Type